 The event will include an “open house” showcasing the unrestored historic Bassett House (first floor), period outbuildings (dairy, bunk house and cotton seed shed), the Conservancy office and library, the farmhouse grounds as well as selected artifacts and UT Austin School of Architecture studio projects focused on the Conservancy.
 Before you go, watch a short video about Bassett Farms Conservancy here.

-After lunch, the Association for Preservation Technology (APT) Texas Chapter will host a workshop led by architectural conservator and APT Texas Vice-President Izabella Nuckels.
+At 3:00 pm, the Association for Preservation Technology (APT) Texas Chapter will host a workshop led by architectural conservator and APT Texas Vice-President Izabella Nuckels.
 The workshop, Preserving Metal Hardware 101, will use historic Bassett House doors and hardware to demonstrate how to:

 - Identify types of metal hardware